Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Findings and Implications

-We propose two possible strategies to combine heuristic-based filters and autoencoder-based AD.
+We propose two possible strategies to combine autoencoder-based AD and heuristic-based filters.
 The first is to simply stack them: apply the heuristic filter first, to cover intuitive anomalies with great certainty.
 Then add ML-based AD to covering additional anomalies that are not obvious or require combinations of features.
-Our second strategy is to build new heuristics based on interpretations of what the autoencoder-based AD has discovered, as discussed in \autoref{sec:rlt_det_int}. \comment{I replaced the longer speculation with something shorter, OK? ---johnh 2019-12-10} \hang{ok -- 2019-12-10} Such ``ML-discovered'' filters could directly use the ML model, or we could extract the relevant features into a new implementation.
+Our second strategy is to build new heuristics based on interpretations of what the autoencoder-based AD has discovered, as discussed in \autoref{sec:rlt_det_int}.
+Such ``ML-discovered'' filters could directly use the ML model, or we could extract the relevant features into a new implementation.